-In addition to the General Admissions Requirements, and the program specific requirements, International students must meet the criteria outlined below.
+In addition to the General Admissions Requirements, International students must meet the criteria outlined below:

 - Transcripts from all accredited foreign schools attended, which include evidence of academic proficiency. - Evidence that a diploma was received from an accredited foreign nursing school.
-Transcripts with date of completion will be used as documentation. - Documents from non-English speaking countries must be translated into English and evaluated by an approved educational evaluation service attesting that the degree/or credits earned are equivalent to a degree/credits earned at an accredited institution of higher education in the United States. - A Credentials Evaluation Service report from the Commission on Graduates of Foreign Nursing Schools - License as a registered nurse that is active and non-restricted to be maintained throughout the program - ★ Test of English Proficiency
+Transcripts with date of completion will be used as documentation. - Documents from non-English speaking countries must be translated into English and evaluated by an approved educational evaluation service attesting that the degree/or credits earned are equivalent to a degree/credits earned at an accredited institution of higher education in the United States.